Sakib1263/NABNet/Codes/Deep Learning Pipeline/README.md

-# Deep Learning Pipeline to Construct the UNet based Autoencoder (along with options such as Deep Supervision)
+## Deep Learning based end-to-end Pipeline forBP Prediction and ABP Estimation
 The follower can configure the structure of the network in the Configurations section of the Pipeline.
 The UNet code is provided as a Python (.py) file which is imported to the pipeline.
 The UNet code has been developed with flexibility so that the user can build the network just manipulating the configuration parameters.